awsdocs/aws-lambda-developer-guide/doc_source/services-codecommit.md

 }
 ```

-For more information, see [Manage Triggers for an AWS CodeCommit Repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify.html)\.
+For more information, see [Manage triggers for an AWS CodeCommit repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify.html)\.